iamseeley/tseeley.com/content/posts/web-analytics-strategies.md

 ### the dilemma: balancing insights and privacy

-as i continue to work on my web analytics solution, the big question that keeps coming up in my mind is how do i gather meaningful data while respecting user privacy.
+as i continue to work on my web analytics service, the big question that keeps coming up in my mind is how do i gather meaningful data while respecting user privacy.

 to address this, i'm exploring different strategies to understand their benefits and privacy implications. here are some common approaches to web analytics, including the one i'm developing: